Reading time: 4 min

 Overtraining and CNS fatigue are sometimes put into the same category, but one is more serious than the other.
 Overtraining is a common side effect of trying a new and rigorous exercise routine, and it can usually be overcome with a few days of adequate rest and nutrition.
 In contrast, CNS fatigue results from chronic muscle fatigue and is more difficult to overcome.

-What Causes CNS Fatigue?
+What are the Symptoms of CNS Fatigue?

 According to the late Olympic coach Charlie Francis, CNS fatigue is caused when high-intensity work occurs too often during training or when high-intensity exercise persists even in the presence of fatigue from a previous workout.
 When the motor neurons responsible for voluntary movement are forced to fire very quickly and very often, they get tired.